Skip to content

 Purpose

-Enable students to log in to Reading Cloud.
+To enable students to log in to Reading Cloud.

-Covers: Standard login setup; SSO setup and linking with identity providers
+Covers: Standard login setup; SSO setup and linking with identity providers.

 When to Do This